Vector35/binaryninja-api/docs/getting-started.md

 #### Code References

 Code references are references to or from code, but not necessarily _to_ code.
 Code References can reference, code, data, or structure types.
-Code References are interprocedural, and unfortunately due to speed considerations we currently only show disassembly (rather than an IL) when displaying these types of references.
+Code References are inter-procedural, and unfortunately due to speed considerations we currently only show disassembly (rather than an IL) when displaying these types of references.
 In a future version we hope to address this limitation.

 #### Data References

-Data References are references created _by_ data (i.e. pointers), notnecessarily _to_ data.
+Data References are references created _by_ data (i.e. pointers), not necessarily _to_ data.
 Outgoing Data References are what is pointed to by the currently selected data.
 Incoming Data References are the set of data pointers which point to this address.

 #### Variable References

 Variable References are all the set of uses of a given variable.
-As these references are intraprocedural we're able to show the currently viewed IL in the preview.
+As these references are intra-procedural we're able to show the currently viewed IL in the preview.

 #### Type References